 Project Area B

-Project area B comprises nine sub-projects that apply qualitative case study analyses to investigate in detail the causal pathways between international interdependencies and social policy dynamics in selected groups of countries.
+Project Area B comprises nine projects that apply qualitative case study analyses to investigate in detail the causal pathways between international interdependencies and social policy dynamics in selected groups of countries.
 During the first phase, the guiding question is: by means of which causal mechanisms do interdependencies between states interact with national constellations to affect the introduction, diffusion, generosity and degree of inclusion of social policy?
 And which types of interdependencies - mediated by which national determinants – explain the different consolidation trajectories and scopes of social policy?